 “You are as much serving God in looking after your own children, & training them up in God’s fear, & minding the house, & making your household a church for God, as you would be if you had been called to lead an army to battle for the Lord of hosts.” – Charles Spurgeon

-The privilege of watching my children grow and learn brings me great joy and fulfillment, and I am not willing to miss that blessing, nor surrender it to anyone else.
+The privilege of watching my children grow and learn through homeschool brings me great joy and fulfillment, and I am not willing to miss that blessing, nor surrender it to anyone else.

 Am I missing out on the opportunity to pursue and grow a career?
 Perhaps…for now, anyway.
 But seriously, is that more important than my children?

 Am I willing to hand my kids off to strangers and miss the precious moments of growth and learning that were intended for me?

 Are there days I am stressed… that I’d like a break… that I feel completely exhausted?
 Yep!
 You bet!
 But, that would be a horribly selfish reason to entrust my kids to the care, instruction, and educators of a school system – public or private.
 When we teach our children at home, we have many opportunities to apply faith to our lesson plans.
 In fact, most homeschool curriculum is faith-based.
 This also allows us to be interactive with our children, learning and growing with them, Stressful days also provide life lessons – both for me and for my children – as we learn, play, and grow as a family… and as we lean on Jesus Christ – on the good days, and on the stressful days.
 In fact, these may be the most important lessons I will ever “teach” my children… even as we learn together – parent and child.

 No one loves my children with greater passion than I do.
 No one is more committed to their learning than I. And, no one else could ever come close to being as committed to their receiving a complete, top-quality education that is personalized to their interests and learning style through their homeschool education.